JennEYoon/datasciY/blog-idea.md

 Lower core GPUs free now!

 Instuctions for installing packages and saving these settings to Google Drive.
+Instructions for using CoLab with environment.yml file and "conda activate name" in shell.

 #### Binder -- 100 user hard max.
 Conference like SciPy is too many people, and many trying repeatedly to launch binder, so each